ANCPLabOldenburg/ancpbids_documentation/query/basic.md

 # Perform some basic queries
 A core functionality of ancpBIDS is to extract information from datasets.
-With the **layout** now held in-memory, we can use several built-in functions to extract useful information from the dataset; for example, accesing **common entities** such as Subjects, Tasks, and Runs.
-These simple queries are build in as ´layout.get_"NameOfTheEntity"()´.
-If the entity does not exist in the dataset or the name is not properly written, the query will return an empty list ´[]´.
+With the `layout` now held in-memory, we can use several built-in functions to extract useful information from the dataset; for example, accesing common `entities` such as **Subjects, Tasks, and Runs**.
+If the entity does not exist in the dataset or the name is not properly written, the query will return an empty list.

 * **Get all subjects in the dataset**